404NautFond/CS3343_Project/README.md

 If the "Excel-like" project is set, then please read the specifications in google drive.

-The criteria of the project is actually highly weighted in **Project Management and Project Testing**, not implementation.
+The criteria of the project is actually highly weighted in **Project Management and Project Testing**, not only implementation.

 * People